gbinal/p-o-d.github.com/index.md

 6-5 Environmental Protection Agency Central Data Exchange - NEED LINK

+6-6 [FederalRegister.gov API](https://www.federalregister.gov/uploads/2012/11/FR2-API-Case-Study1.pdf) - A core government program update that has grown into an important public service.

-6-6 [National Broadband Map](http://www.wilsoncenter.org/sites/default/files/National%20Broadband%20Map%20Wilson%20Center%20Case%20Study.pdf) - The National Broadband Map, a case study on open innovation for national policy.
+6-7 [National Broadband Map](http://www.wilsoncenter.org/sites/default/files/National%20Broadband%20Map%20Wilson%20Center%20Case%20Study.pdf) - The National Broadband Map, a case study on open innovation for national policy.
 Produced by the [Wilson Center](http://www.wilsoncenter.org/).

--others from howto.gov/api
+6-8 [National Renewable Energy Laboratory API program](http://developer.nrel.gov/api-case-study/) - An agency perspective on developing APIs for general use and in particular building the case for the internal re-use of the resources.

 **For Developers: [View all appendices](http://github.com/project-open-data/) (and source)**